 A useful diagnostic test with high specificity; however, it is not universally available.
 It is most likely to give a positive result from day 3-6 of infection, and can give widely variable results from days 7-16.
 Can be used to confirm the diagnosis along with a positive RT-PCR result.

 Useful in later stages of infection.
 IgM antibodies can appear in serum as early as day 2 post infection, but can give variable results up to day 9.
 They become negative between 30-168 days after symptom onset.
 An IgG response develops between day 6-18 and can persist for several years.
 A positive IgM or a rising IgG titre is strong evidence for recent Ebola virus infection.

 Useful in patients with respiratory symptoms.
 Pulmonary infiltrates are not typical of infection and suggest an alternative (or comorbid) diagnosis.
 May be difficult to arrange in an isolation unit and should only be ordered judiciously to avoid contamination.

 Rapid PCR testing for Ebola virus infection remains a major hurdle for effective, targeted isolation of affected patients.
 Current tests take an average of 4 hours to perform with a fully equipped level 3 or 4 biosafety laboratory close at hand, but results may take several days to arrive in remote areas.
 This means that, until they are confirmed negative, patients with febrile illnesses other than Ebola virus infection are confined to isolation and often unwittingly exposed to the virus.
 Rapid bedside tests can therefore make a very significant contribution to infection control in treatment centres.

-This is a rapidly evolving field and different kits are approved according to the country and settings in which they are to be deployed.
-Food and Drug Administration (FDA) and WHO recommendations are available:
+This is an evolving field and different kits are approved according to the country and settings in which they are to be deployed.

 Use of this content is subject to our disclaimer